Blog>Cost Guides>Glastonbury at home cost guide

 Portable toilets

 Would it really be Glastonbury without portable toilets?
-While this might not be the aspect you miss most about Glastonbury, splashing out on portaloo hire will demonstrate your serious commitment to recreating the festival at home.
-In other words, it’s the real deal!
+While this might not be the aspect you miss most about Glastonbury, splashing out on portable toilet hire will demonstrate your serious commitment to recreating the festival at home.
+In other words, it’s the real deal (but the clean version!).

-You’re only looking at around £50 to hire a standard portable toilet for two weeks, which we’d say is well worth it.
+You’d probably be looking at £80+ to hire a standard portable toilet for two weeks.
 However, there are lots of options available, so check out our portable toilet cost guide for the full lowdown.

 Bar

 Building a home bar will put your home festival shoulders above the rest.
-Plus, it’ll be a great asset for all those parties you can host once lockdown ends.
+Plus, it’ll be a great asset for all those parties you can host throughout the summer.

 To fit with the festival vibe, you don’t need to make your bar super swanky.
 Instead, get a carpenter to build the bar itself and then just add a worktop and fridge and voila!
 You have your very own festival bar.

 The main home bar cost you’ll need to budget for is your carpenter’s hourly rate.
-This will normally be between £20 and £30 per hour depending on factors like where you live.
+This will normally be between £30 - £45 per hour depending on factors like where you live.

 Big screen